Taking a driving test in your own car

 There are many benefits of using your own car for the DVSA practical driving test over your driving instructor's car, especially if you're used to practising with it.

-However, using a driving instructor's car to take the driving test can have several advantages over using your own vehicle.
 One of the main reasons is that driving instructor cars are fitted with dual controls, which can help improve safety during the driving test.
 This ensures that both the driving examiner and the learner driver have access to brakes and acceleration, allowing them to take control of the car if needed.

-Try our driving test cancellation checker for FREE
+Try our free driving test cancellation checker

 Frequently asked questions about taking the driving test in your own car